How to disable XML-RPC in WordPress

 Content-Type: text/html; charset=iso-8859-1

-If a legitimate integration fails after this change, remove the block, identify the caller, and replace blanket exposure with a narrower allow-list, proxy rule, or a supported REST API workflow when the integration supports it.
+If a required integration fails after the reload, remove the blanket deny rule and replace it with a narrower allow-list, WAF rule, rate limit, or supported REST API workflow.